Scalable Bayesian optimization with high-dimensional outputs using randomized prior networks: Discussion

 We proposed a bootstrapped Randomized Prior Network approach for Bayesian Optimization (RPN-BO) that takes advantage of the neural networks ensemble's expressiveness in order to map high-dimensional spaces by not emulating the objective function directly, but rather by emulating the high-dimensional output which the objective function depends on.
 We also extended the proposed RPN-BO framework to the most general problem setup of constrained multi-fidelity optimization.
 The RPN-BO relies on reparametrized Monte Carlo (MC)-approximations for acquisition functions to obtain corresponding unbiased gradient estimators, determine the newly acquired points within the optimization process and enable parallel multi-point acquisition per optimization iteration.
 Such properties prove to be crucial in case of limited computational resources and/or multi-fidelity optimization tasks.

-The proposed RPN-BO approach showed higher convergence rate and returned more optimal solutions when tested against state-of-the-art High-Order Gaussian Process approach across several high-dimensional Bayesian optimization benchmarks.
+The proposed RPN-BO approach showed higher convergence rate and returned more optimal solutions when tested against state-of-the-art High-Order Gaussian Process and TuRBO approaches across several high-dimensional Bayesian optimization benchmarks.
 We also tested the robustness of the RPN-BO technique with respect to the neural networks' architecture, the acquisition function, and the number of acquired points per optimization iteration.

 The RPN-BO could be improved by defining a more general framework to accommodate non-differentiable and non-smooth objective functions.
 This limitation is inherently related to most (if not all) existing machine learning surrogate models, whose training require differentiability of the chosen metrics with respect to the model's parameters.